Get in Touch

 Requirements

-• Proficiency in using Microsoft Windows and managing PC files.
+• Proficiency in using Microsoft Windows and managing PC file systems.

-• Basic experience with ladder logic programming.
+• Prior experience with basic ladder logic programming.

 Target Audience